 It is best to place your baby for sleep in a bare crib.
 CPSC has been successful in ensuring that babies and toddlers are safe from harm by creating stringent crib safety standards and egging people on to keep baby pillows, quilts, thick blankets and sleep positioners out of the crib.
 Experts are of the view that over-stuffed bumper pads can be dangerous and their examination is under process.
 We honour the importance that is being afforded by numerous states and cities to the safety of bumper pads, and we promise parents that we will continue to use the best available scientific technology and data to provide them with advice that they can trust.

 Is there any age or development milestone when we should stop using a bumper?

 Once your baby is able to stand, remove the bumper pads and lower the crib mattress to its lowest position.
 Toddlers attempt to get out of the crib at all costs.
 Children are at the risk of falling out of the crib or getting trapped in the bumper.

-What are other things that I should take into account while setting up my nursery?
+What are other things apart from baby pillows that I should take into account while setting up my nursery?